inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 - Host configuration: Secure the host on which the Docker engine runs, and the container it hosts is safe.
 - Docker daemon configurations: Secure the Docker Daemon behavior that manages all containers on the Docker host.
 - Container images and build files: Ensure trusted images and verified packages.
-- Container runtime: Ensure no compromise is made on the complaint container startup (host) and runtime parameter configurations, such as avoiding usage of privileged containers and avoiding usage of SSH within containers.
+- Container runtime: Ensure no compromise is made on the complaint container startup (host) and runtime parameter configurations, such as avoiding privileged containers and SSH usage within containers.
 - Docker security operations: Ensure a limit on the number of containers and respective images on the same host.
-- Docker swarm configuration: Secure Docker Swarm, the container orchestrator that can manage container clusters and its lifecycle.
+- Docker swarm configuration: Secure Docker Swarm, the container orchestrator that can manage container clusters and their lifecycle.

 ### CIS Benchmark Recommendations